colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-4.md

 }
 ```

 This method above checks for win lines in all directions from each board position.
-It then returns a `WinCheckResult` which is made up of the a `winLine` which is a list of consecutive board positions and `winner`, which contains the who won the game.
+It then returns a `WinCheckResult` which is made up of:
+- a `winLine` which is a list of consecutive board positions
+- a `winner`, which contains the who won the game.

 Notice how the `rowCountStep` and `columnCountStep` values are set for each direction.